OpenPrinting/openprinting.github.io/_posts/2022-09-22-OpenPrinting News - September 2022.md

 Here is the [first announcement from Microsoft](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/) and the first [Ubuntu blog](https://ubuntu.com/blog/ubuntu-wsl-enable-systemd) from Oliver Smith, Product Manager Enterprise Desktop at Canonical.

-So update your WSL as soon as it gets released and watch out for the update of our [HOWTO](/wsl-printer-app/).

-And for everyone who wants to start tinkering (no compiling required!), here a quick mini-HOWTO, based on Oliver's blog and private chat with Carlos:
+**Update: Our [HOWTO](/wsl-printer-app/) is now updated.**

+So follow our new version of the [HOWTO](/wsl-printer-app/).

+And here is quick overview of the changed steps (details in the HOWTO):

-First, follow Oliver's instructions on enabling systemd in your WSL.
+First, use either the preview version of Ubuntu WSL or follow Oliver's instructions on enabling systemd in your WSL.
 It is the section "How to enable systemd in Ubuntu WSL" near the beginning of the [blog](https://ubuntu.com/blog/ubuntu-wsl-enable-systemd).

 Now make sure you have Avahi installed (package `avahi-daemon`):
 ```